scp756-221/course-site/docs/a6/page.md

 The first time you run a net on the GPU, it has to be downloaded, another tedious process.
 You can watch the GPU memory slowly increase in the `nvidia-smi` window.
 When the epoch actually begins, the memory required will stabilize and the GPU utilization will rise.

-Note that when training on the CPU, the most important values are the ones returned by `top` (host CPU utilization, host memory allocation), while when training on the GPU, the most important values are the ones returned by `nvidia-smi` (GPU utilization, GPU memory bandwidth utilization, GPU memory allocation).
+Note that when training on the CPU, the only values of relevance are the ones returned by `top` (host CPU utilization, host memory allocation).
+When training on the GPU, you will collect two sets of values (from `top` and `nvidia-smi`) with the more important values being those returned by the latter (GPU utilization, GPU memory bandwidth utilization, GPU memory allocation).

 ## Step 2: Train the sophisticated net